Home Compare AT1.DE vs AZM.MI

 Aroundtown vs Azimut Holding S.p.A.: Which Stock Looks Stronger in 2026?

 Azimut S.p.A leads structurally, with stability as the clearest single gap between the two profiles.
-Aroundtown still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 On the market side, Azimut S.p.A is in better shape — its trend is intact while Aroundtown's trend has broken down.
 That puts structure and market broadly in agreement — Azimut S.p.A's lead looks more confirmed than conflicted.

-The comparison is mainly decided in stability, with the rest of the profile carrying less weight.
-Azimut Holding S.p.A. leads by 8 points on the overall comparison score.
+The clearest score difference appears in stability.
+Azimut Holding S.p.A. leads by 10 points on the overall comparison score.

 Trajectory Similarity